hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05g-HTMLForms.md

 The rules at _lines 8_ and _11_ target the input fields with a `required` attribute.
 They will change the background by displaying a small green or red icon, corresponding to the valid/invalid status of the input field.

-#### Use the title attribute for specifying a custom message
+#### Use the `title` attribute for specifying a custom message

-You can simply use the input's title attribute to provide a message for pattern-mismatches, and more generally for all validation errors.
+You can simply use the input's `title` attribute to provide a message for pattern-mismatches, and more generally for all validation errors.
 This solution is really neat and doesn't require JavaScript!

-Try the [online example at JSBin](https://jsbin.com/locedoy/1/edit?html,output), or try it here in your browser (type invalid values and look at the custom messages): ([Local Example - title](src/5.7.2-example3.html))
+Try the [online example at JSBin](https://jsbin.com/locedoy/1/edit?html,output), or try it here in your browser (type invalid values and look at the custom messages): ([Local Example - Message](src/5.7.2-example3.html))

 <div class="exampleHTML"><form class="myForm"><fieldset><legend>Type invalid values and see the result, this time with custom messages!&nbsp;</legend> <label class="formLabel" for="myEmail">E-mail:</label> <input title="You don't know what an email address looks like do you?" id="myEmail" required="" type="email"><br> <label class="formLabel" for="myURL">Homepage (URL):</label> <input title="Please start with HTTP or HTTPS or you'll never get your degree!" id="myURL" required="" type="url"><br> <label class="formLabel" for="myPhone">Phone number:</label> <input title="can't you read the provided example?" id="myPhone" required="" placeholder="e.g. 416-555-1234" pattern="[0-9]{3}-?[0-9]{3}-?[0-9]{4}" type="phone"><br> <button>Submit form</button></fieldset></form></div>